wipropoc/wiphotelapp/README.txt

 -create one or more rooms
 -create one or more extras with the relative price types (i.e. per Night/per Person) -configure the room price lists
--configure the extra price lists
+-configure the extra price list
 Now you can insert a booking directly in the planner or by clicking the "New Booking" button.
 Please give a try also to the HTML component that enables another web site to collect bookings and store them in the system; you can find it in the section "Settings->Online Widget", clicking on the link "Try the Online Widget"